The principles of effective Client Relationship Management (CRM) and resources to help with achieving this.

 Service agreement information kit

-This kit is designed to provide organisations funded by the department and Education and Training (DET) with online information about service agreements.
-It contains information about:
+This kit is designed to provide organisations funded by the department and the Department of Education and Training (DET) with online information about service agreements, including:

 - The standard service agreement terms and conditions